 - The applicant has less than three years of licensed driving experience

-A Class D regular license, valid for eight (8) years, is issued to all others.
+DMV issues a Class D regular license valid for eight (8) years to all others.

-DMV customer service center with a paper receipt that is valid for 45 days.
-The receipt, including your photo, is acceptable photo identification and serves as your license or ID until your card arrives in the mail.
-You should receive your driver license or ID within 10 business days.
+The Wisconsin Division of Motor Vehicles (DMV) mails all driver license and identification (ID) cards from one production facility.
+You will leave the DMV customer service center with a paper receipt valid for 45 days.
+The photo receipt is acceptable photo identification for voting and serves as your license or ID until your card arrives in the mail.
+You should receive your driver license or ID card within 10 business days.
 Mail cannot be forwarded to an address that was not on your application form.
-All undeliverable mail will be returned to DMV.
+All undeliverable mail is returned to DMV.

 If you were convicted of a serious driving offense, such as Operating While Intoxicated, Reckless Driving or Attempting to Elude an Officer in another state, Wisconsin DMV must obtain conviction information regarding the serious offense from the state where the offense occurred.
 When the required information is received, you will be notified in writing if you are eligible for a Wisconsin driver license.